 Compensation in excess of base salary may be monetary or in the form of modification to contractual workload expectations.
 The department or unit guidelines should define fair and equitable compensation for additional contributions and for monetary compensation relative to workload modifications.
 For example, guidelines may specify that the amount of additional monetary compensation will typically be a percentage of base salary or a fixed amount.
 Guidelines might also specify that any modifications to workload (i.e., course release) should be of equivalent value to any monetary compensation that would accompany a particular contribution.
 Typically, a faculty member's annual compensation should not exceed 100% of that individual's annualized salary.

 For budgetary purposes, total annualized compensation is the metric used to manage compensation in excess of base salary.
-Total annualized compensation is defined as base salary annualized to 12-months.2 or a course buy-out Contributions Eligible for Compensation in Excess of Annualized Base Salary
+Total annualized compensation is defined as base salary annualized to 12-months.

 Typically included in the 100%: